FailAcademy/learning/adp-london/_slides/week-03/03-async-javascript.md

 ---

-# Nested Callbacks
+## Exercise 3

-Use the previous example, and write five consecutive callbacks logging "a", "b", "c", "d", "e" with 1 second intervals.
+1. Rewrite example 2 using callbacks.

-What does your code look like now?
+2. Use "nested" callbacks to write five consecutive calls logging "a", "b", "c", "d", "e" with 1 second intervals.

 ---